MichalPolach/DjangoBlog/README.md

 - Stack Overflow - For copying...
 I mean, learning
 - The Django community - For making web development fun again
 - My rubber duck - For debugging assistance

----

-Made with ❤️ and excessive amounts of caffeine by [Your Name]

-Remember: With great blog comes great responsibility!